Sacrament of Eucharist:The Sacrament of the Eucharist - The Source and Summit

 Components of the Process

 Wednesday evening Faith Formation classes, in which students learn about their faith and in which preparation for the reception of the Sacrament of the Eucharist is taught and reinforced through a variety of activities, using the second grade curriculum.
-Required parent meetings are 6:30 pm on October 11, December 6, January 10, and February 28, 2018.
+Required parent meetings are 6:30 pm on October 10, November 28, and January 9, 2018.

 Home based materials